sofieseilnacht/MScDissertation_fcnn/README.md

    - For automated simulations, consider pulling the automated version from the `rwl_sims` repository, which cycles through values automatically.
 Note that file names and paths may need to be adjusted in the `preprocessing.py` file located in the `Final` directory of this repository.

-2. Preprocessing:
+2. **Preprocessing**:
-The preprocessing step involves applying a Fourier transform to the pixel data of simulated galaxies and extracting the corresponding ellipticity values from truth catalog FITS files.
-This process prepares the data for training the Convolutional Neural Network (CNN).
-The script for this can be found in the "Final" directory and is labeled
+The preprocessing step is crucial for preparing the data for training the Convolutional Neural Network (CNN).
+This involves two main tasks:

+    - Applying Fourier Transform: The pixel data from simulated galaxies undergoes a Fourier transform, converting spatial domain data into frequency domain data.
+This transformation helps highlight the essential features of the galaxy images for better model performance.
+    - Extracting Ellipticity Values: Corresponding ellipticity values are extracted from truth catalog FITS files.
+These values are vital as they serve as the target outputs for the CNN training process.

+The script responsible for this preprocessing is located in the Final directory and is labeled preprocessing.py.
+Before running the script, ensure you adjust the paths to the input files.
+You can find the file paths specified at the top of the script:
+    ```bash
+    images_folder_path = '/path/to/ellip_images_test'
+    truthcat_folder_path = '/path/to/ellip_txts'
+    pickle_file_path = '/path/to/final_pickles'
+    ```

+    Make sure to update these paths to reflect the correct locations of your data files.
+It is recommended to keep the file names the same as those in the original script to facilitate running other scripts related to the FCNN.